Young-Kee Kim: Career

 As an experimental particle physicist, she has devoted much of her research work to understanding the origin of mass for fundamental particles by studying the W boson and the top quark, two of the most massive elementary particles, at the Tevatron’s CDF experiment, and by studying the Higgs boson that gives mass to elementary particles at the LHC’s ATLAS experiment.
 She also works on accelerator science, playing a leadership role in NSF's Science and Technology Center, the Center for Bright Beams.

 She was co-Spokesperson of the CDF collaboration between 2004 and 2006 and Deputy Director of Fermilab between 2006 and 2013.
+She chaired the Department of Physics at the University of Chicago between 2016 and 2022.
+She was President of the Korean-American Scientists and Engineering Association in 2022-2023 and President of the American Physical Society in 2024.

-She is a Fellow of the American Academy of Arts and Sciences (2017), the American Association for the Advancement of Science (2012), the American Physical Society (2004) and an Alfred P. Sloan fellow (1997).
-She received the Ho-Am Prize (2005), the Korea University Alumni Award (2012) and the Rochester Distinguished Scholar Medal (2010).
+She is a Member of the National Academy of Sciences, the American Academy of Arts and Sciences, and a Foreign Member of the Korean Academy of Science and Technology, and a Fellow of the American Association for the Advancement of Science, the American Physical Society, and the Alfred P. Sloan Foundation.
+She received the Ho-Am Prize in Science, the Korea University Alumni Award, the Rochester Distinguished Scholar Medal, and the Arthur L. Kelly Faculty Prize for Exceptional Service from the University of Chicago.

-She was elected a member of the National Academy of Sciences in 2022.

 Work

-Young-Kee Kim is an experimental particle physics.
+Young-Kee Kim is an experimental particle physicist.
 She has devoted much of her research work to understanding the origin of mass for fundamental particles by studying the W boson and the top quark, two of the most massive elementary particles, at the Tevatron’s CDF experiment, and by studying the Higgs boson that gives mass to elementary particles at the LHC’s ATLAS experiment.